Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 2 September 2025 22.29.10 UTC
+- WIB: Selasa, 2 September 2025 23.33.51 UTC
-- WITA: Selasa, 2 September 2025 23.29.10 UTC
+- WITA: Rabu, 3 September 2025 00.33.51 UTC
-- WIT: Rabu, 3 September 2025 00.29.10 UTC
+- WIT: Rabu, 3 September 2025 01.33.51 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

 Kategori: inspirational